 Canoes, kayaks, paddle boat bicycles are also available at no extra cost.

 Unfortunately, these wonderful amenities that we offer will not be available until Covid-19 precautions are lifted.
 We'd like to get back to normal as soon as possible!
 Please do your part to stay safe and keep others safe--wear a mask while in public spaces and stay 1.5 meters apart.

 Our community thanks you for your support and cooperation!

-Explore the town on your own
+Explore the beautiful and historic town of Santiago on your own.

 Visit the Catholic Church, constructed in 1472.
 Fr Stanley Rother was beatified in late 2017.
 He is the first American born Catholic Martyr.